-Guest article provided by: qjhealth.us
+Guest article provided by: qjhealth.info

 In the intricate landscape of human health, the interplay between sleep, emotion, and mental well-being is a captivating field of exploration.
 Recent research has unveiled the profound impact of sleep, particularly the rapid eye movement (REM) stage, on emotional processing and regulation.
 In this blog, courtesy of QJ Health, let’s delve into the fascinating relationship between sleep and emotion, paving the way for a discussion on innovative therapeutic approaches, including the role of the gut microbiome in mental health.